quangdethuong/WeatherApp_RN_PizzaHut/readme.md

+Feature:
-Feature: Search (debounce), add, remove location
+-Search (debounce), add, remove location
+-Config Axios Interceptor
+-Call Api from WeatherApi
+-RTK config(not done)

 This project build with Expo and test on android device, flowing these step to run: